DriesDeBackker/observables-extended/README.md

 # Observables Extended

-Observables in the spirit of Reactive Extensions for Elixir, extended with advanced primitives for combination reactive programming.
+Observables in the spirit of Reactive Extensions for Elixir, extended with advanced primitives for combination and reactive programming.

 ## Installation